anilkumar-noolu/sample/README.md

 ## 📂 Expected Directory Structure

-eaa-lke-cpar/
-├── build_env/ # Run the script from here
-│ └── terraform-updater.py
+<pre> ## 📂 Expected Directory Structure ``` eaa-lke-cpar/ ├── build_env/ # Run the script from here │ └── terraform-updater.py └── cpar-vars/ ├── terraform.tfvars ├── eks-terraform.tfvars ├── cpar-values.yaml └── cpar-secrets.yaml ``` </pre>
-└── cpar-vars/
-├── terraform.tfvars
-├── eks-terraform.tfvars
-├── cpar-values.yaml
-└── cpar-secrets.yaml

 🚀 How do I use it?
 Open a terminal